EFL Teachers, year round - Canterbury

-Concorde International are currently seeking qualified, enthusiastic and local EFL Teachers to join our teaching team at our Canterbury Study Centre, for visiting school groups from January 2018.
+Concorde International are currently seeking qualified, enthusiastic and local EFL Teachers to join our teaching team at our Canterbury Study Centre.
 As a CELTA Training School our dedicated Academic Managers provide ongoing support for newly qualified teachers.

 - A recognised teaching qualification such as RSA / Cambridge CELTA or Trinity Cert TESOL or equivalent (Qualification must contain at least 100 hours of ELT/TESOL input, minimum 6 hours supervised teaching practice and must be externally validated by a reputable examination body) or PGCE in relevant subjects, BEd, QTS or overseas equivalent